 - Raffles Place – Established in the 1820s, Raffle’s Place is the heart of business in Singapore.
 The Fullerton Hotel and Change Alley are landmarks from the colonial past.

 Where to Stay in Clarke Quay

-- Village Residence Clark Quay [Family-friendly] – Village Residences spacious suites feature separate living and dining areas, perfect for families.
-There’s also an outdoor pool, BBQ area and self-service laundry facilities.
+- Village Residence Clark Quay [Family-friendly] – Their spacious suites feature separate living and dining areas, perfect for families.
+There’s also an outdoor pool, BBQ area, and self-service laundry facilities.

 - Park Hotel Clarke Quay [Couples] – This hotel has some of the best window views of the city at night.
 One of the more popular hangout spots is the Cocobolo Poolside Bar + Grill, where you can grab a few drinks with your partner by the pool.

 - Holiday Inn Express Singapore [Value] – This highly rated 4-star hotel offers rooms at an affordable price.
 You’ll love the glass pool overlooking Clarke Quay.
-But the best part, breakfast is included for all guests staying here.
+But the best part is breakfast which is included for all guests staying here.

-- Swissotel Merchant Court Singapore [Luxury] – This 5-star hotel in Clarke Quay offer luxury rooms overlooking the Singapore River.
-The hotel features an outdoor pool, fitness center, spa treatments and international restaurants.
+- Swissotel Merchant Court Singapore [Luxury] – This 5-star hotel in Clarke Quay offers luxury rooms overlooking the Singapore River.
+The hotel features an outdoor pool, fitness center, spa treatments, and international restaurants.

 Clarke Quay Hotels Map

 Best Place to Stay in Singapore for Families